Single-Element Beamforming using Multi-Mode Antenna Patterns: Numerical Results

 As a benchmark, let us start with \emph{mode selection} as defined above.
 In Fig.~\ref{fig: DrawReferenceEIRP}, the individual gains of the four ports are plotted in curves (1)-(4) for illustrative purposes. \emph{Mode selection} can be achieved by appointing the port providing the largest gain at a certain angle.
 The corresponding gain is depicted in curve (5).

-In order to compare the performance of the different optimization criteria, the achieved performances of the codebooks are plotted for each criterion.
+In order to compare the performance of the different optimization criteria, the performances are plotted for each criterion.
 The achieved gain is depicted in Fig.~\ref{fig: DrawGain3Criteria}.
-As can be seen from curve (1), the codebook of the optimization performed to maximize the \emph{gain} per angle performs best in terms of achieved gain.
+In curve (1) the \emph{gain} is maximized.
 Close to this performance comes the achieved gain of the codebook designed to fit the new criterion \emph{gain by element factor}, as depicted in curve (2).
 Finally, the gain of the codebook designed to fit the best \emph{element factor} is presented in curve (3).
 As can be seen, the achieved gain is fluctuating.
 In some points, it is even worse than the gain of the \emph{mode selection scheme}, given in curve (4).

 Fig.~\ref{fig: DrawEF3Criteria} shows that the optimal performance of the \emph{element factor}, namely $E\!F=1$, is reached for the corresponding codebook in nearly the entire angular region.
 The element factor is presented by curve (1).
 A good performance is also reached by using the codebook designed for the \emph{gain by element factor}, which is demonstrated in curve (2).
 The codebook optimized to fulfill maximum \emph{gain} requirements is represented by curve (3).
 It has the weakest performance in terms of element factor, which results in larger interference power to neighboring users.